Sara Payne Hayden: WMA

-In 1978, a small group of WASPs, including Bee Haydu, Sara Hayden, Betty Nicholas, Marty Wyall, and Dedie Deaton, formed the Women's Military Association (WMPA).
+In 1978, a small group of WASPs, including Bee Haydu, Sara Hayden, Betty Nicholas, Marty Wyall, and Dedie Deaton, formed the Women Military Pilots Association (WMPA).
 The WMPA's mission was originally to organize for women military pilots to come together for the community.
 In July 1980, the WMPA held an election for president, Vice President, Treasurer, and board members.
 Sara was elected president and held the position until 1983.
 During her presidency, the WMPA expanded to incorporate the newer generation of women military aviators.
 By 1982 the WMPA members would meet in Boston to welcome the newer members to the association.
 The Association would change its name to Women Military Aviators, Inc. (WMA) to include all women who flew in the military, even the aircrew.